DurgeshTamhane/DurgeshTamhane.github.io/_publications/2021-06-20_Transducers.md

 This paper adapts a frequency-domain contour-plot (graphical) inverse technique to estimate the thicknesses of the uncorroded zinc and corroded zinc-oxide layers on PZT-instrumented sacrificial anode discs.
 By deriving analytical expressions for radial and transverse resonance modes and plotting zero-level contours in the (h₁, h₂) plane, the intersection yields the layer thicknesses directly — no iterative optimization or calibration required.
 The method is validated with extensive finite-element simulations and impressed-current accelerated-corrosion experiments; results show strong agreement despite realistic non-uniform corrosion and delamination dynamics.
 The Transducers paper is the conference version of this contour-plot approach.

 ## Key Findings
-- **Contour-plot technique:** Uses intersections of resonance-frequency relations to estimate zinc and zinc-oxide layer thicknesses.
+- A contour-plot analysis of EMI spectra estimates zinc and zinc-oxide layer thicknesses directly.
-- **Calibration-free:** Provides a direct graphical solution without iterative computation or prior calibration.
+- The method is calibration-free and does not require iterative computation.
-- **Validation:** Finite element simulations and impressed-current corrosion experiments confirm accuracy despite non-uniform corrosion.
+- Finite element simulations and impressed-current experiments validate the approach.
-- **Lightweight computation:** Enables real-time, in-situ sacrificial anode health monitoring in cathodic protection systems.
+- Enables real-time, in-situ monitoring of sacrificial anode corrosion in cathodic protection systems.